ptruman/diab/README.md

 ### Making sense?

-The author had all of the use case requirements described above - a Linux box with OpenMediaVault, Docker with piHole, Traefik and WireGuard - along with a desire to use Android's "Always-On" and "Block connections without VPN" settings - ***but*** ensuring that the "Private DNS" could be used, but using the author's own server.
+The author had all of the use case requirements described above - a Linux box with OpenMediaVault, Docker with piHole, Traefik and WireGuard - along with a desire to use Android's "Always-On" and "Block connections without VPN" settings - ***but*** ensuring that the "Private DNS" function could be used, but using the author's own server.

 You might at this point think "*Hang on, won't WireGuard be encrypting the DNS traffic to piHole, and DNScrypt encrypting all the outgoing queries?*" - and you'd partially be right...*however*: